myouesfi/tensorflow/tensorflow/g3doc/api_docs/python/math_ops.md

 This operation computes the inverse of an index permutation.
 It takes a 1-D integer tensor `x`, which represents the indices of a zero-based array, and swaps each value with its index position.
-In other words, for an output tensor `y` and an input tensor `x`, this operation computes the following:
+In other words, for an ouput tensor `y` and an input tensor `x`, this operation computes the following:

 `y[x[i]] = i for i in [0, 1, ..., len(x) - 1]`